awsdocs/amazon-s3-userguide/doc_source/access-control-block-public-access.md

 + An access point that has a VPC network origin is always considered non\-public, regardless of the contents of its access point policy\.
 + An access point policy that grants access to a set of access points using `s3:DataAccessPointArn` is considered public\.
 Note that this behavior is different than for bucket policies\.
 For example, a bucket policy that grants access to values of `s3:DataAccessPointArn` that match `arn:aws:s3:us-west-2:123456789012:accesspoint/*` is not considered public\.
 However, the same statement in an access point policy would render the access point public\.

-## Using Access Analyzer for S3 to review public buckets<a name="access-analyzer-public-info"></a>
+## Using IAM Access Analyzer for S3 to review public buckets<a name="access-analyzer-public-info"></a>

-You can use Access Analyzer for S3 to review buckets with bucket ACLs, bucket policies, or access point policies that grant public access\.
-Access Analyzer for S3 alerts you to buckets that are configured to allow access to anyone on the internet or other AWS accounts, including AWS accounts outside of your organization\.
+You can use IAM Access Analyzer for S3 to review buckets with bucket ACLs, bucket policies, or access point policies that grant public access\.
+IAM Access Analyzer for S3 alerts you to buckets that are configured to allow access to anyone on the internet or other AWS accounts, including AWS accounts outside of your organization\.
 For each public or shared bucket, you receive findings that report the source and level of public or shared access\.

-In Access Analyzer for S3, you can block all public access to a bucket with a single click\.
+In IAM Access Analyzer for S3, you can block all public access to a bucket with a single click\.
 You can also drill down into bucket\-level permission settings to configure granular levels of access\.
 For specific and verified use cases that require public or shared access, you can acknowledge and record your intent for the bucket to remain public or shared by archiving the findings for the bucket\.

-In rare events, Access Analyzer for S3 might report no findings for a bucket that an Amazon S3 block public access evaluation reports as public\.
+In rare events, IAM Access Analyzer for S3 might report no findings for a bucket that an Amazon S3 block public access evaluation reports as public\.
 This happens because Amazon S3 block public access reviews policies for current actions and any potential actions that might be added in the future, leading to a bucket becoming public\.
-On the other hand, Access Analyzer for S3 only analyzes the current actions specified for the Amazon S3 service in the evaluation of access status\.
+On the other hand, IAM Access Analyzer for S3 only analyzes the current actions specified for the Amazon S3 service in the evaluation of access status\.

-For more information about Access Analyzer for S3, see [Reviewing bucket access using Access Analyzer for S3](access-analyzer.md)\.
+For more information about IAM Access Analyzer for S3, see [Reviewing bucket access using IAM Access Analyzer for S3](access-analyzer.md)\.

 ## Permissions<a name="access-control-block-public-access-permissions"></a>